 Injuries at different stages of healing.

-Child is unable to describe the reason behind the injuries.
+A child is unable to describe the reason behind the injuries.

 Physical Abuse in a child not only brings physical injuries but also several behavioural changes which are negative in nature.
-There can be the number of causes behind the physical abuse against children, but majorly are as follows:
+There can be a number of causes behind the physical abuse against children, but majorly are as follows:

-Incompetency to adopt positive way of parenting.
+Incompetency to adopt a positive way of parenting.

 A huge level of stress in the family.

-Careless or negligent behaviour towards the child care.
+Careless or negligent behaviour towards child care.

 It involves –

-Contact or a non-contact abuse.
+Contact or non-contact abuse.